 - Bring them to a local big box retailer like Best Buy, Costco, or Target.

 - Drop them off locally at an office supply store like Staples.

 - Check online for a recycling program that accepts them like Toner Buyer or eCycleGroup.

 - Bring them to your local recycling facility.

 - Consider refilling them; ink refill kits are available at most office supply stores

 Ink cartridge recycling is now available as part of regular recycling in most municipalities.
+Find more info here: Recycle ink cartridges near me.
 If it's not available in your area, consider using eCycle Group, a recycling program for empty ink cartridges and laser toner.
 If you have empty cartridges, you can send them to eCycle in exchange for cash, or a donation to the charity of your choice.

 eCycle Group manages all aspects of the collection and payment process, so please reach out to them directly with any questions.
 The process is simple: once you have located your printer cartridges on their list, fill in the number of cartridges you are returning and calculate the amount due.
 Be sure to fill in your contact information and preferred method of payment.

 Recycling your printer ink cartridges makes sense - it's good for the environment because it reduces the amount of plastic put into landfills.
 And it's good for your wallet by giving you cash back for your empty cartridges.
 Read the below to learn more about recycling inkjet cartridges.

 Why is Recycling Empty Ink Cartridges So Important